AnantHariharan1996/Calculate_Excitation_Ratios/paper.md

 # Statement of need

 Measurements of the frequency-dependent phase and amplitude of surface waves generated from earthquakes are essential to improve our understanding of Earth structure and earthquake source processes.
 Successful modeling and use of these measurements requires accurately accounting for the contribution to these measurements from the earthquake of interest, which has a significant impact on the character of surface wave measurements.
-For instance, studies using surface-wave observables for imaging sometimes implement quality-control steps to eliminate surface wave measurements near nodes in the radiation pattern.
+For instance, studies using surface-wave observables for imaging sometimes implement quality-control steps to eliminate surface wave measurements near nodes in the radiation pattern @godfrey2019comparison.

  However, calculating the fundamental-mode and overtone radiation pattern is a non-trivial problem and easy-to-use codes to enable this calculation are non-existent, particularly for applications at the scale of a large dataset of multiple earthquakes and for surface wave overtones.
 Traditional workflows to do so require solving the surface-wave eigenproblem, which is a computationally difficult task that has been tackled using multiple approaches.
 The involved nature of this problem has precluded the availability of easy-to-use codes to calculate surface-wave excitation.

 `ExciteSW` is an MATLAB package for the calculation of surface-wave radiation pattern and rapid computation of surface-wave phase and amplitude. `ExciteSW` works within a normal-mode framework, and uses a database of pre-calculated eigenfunctions to circumvent the majority of the computational effort in a typical workflow to calculate surface-wave excitation.
 The code is designed with ease-of-use as a first priority, and only requires a single input file with the source depth and moment tensor specified for earthquakes of interest in order to run. `ExciteSW` was designed to be used by both  researchers and by students.
 The ease of computing surface wave radiation patterns will enable more researchers to conduct nuanced analyses of surface wave measurements by accounting for the contribution from earthquake source parameters.
 This can allow for accurate comparisons of surface wave measurements and predictions.
-Furthermore, estimates of overtone excitation can allow scientists to make estimates of overtone contamination in surface-wave measurements due to both minor and major-arc overtone interference, and use these estimates as a means to improve the quality of measured datasets of fundamental-mode dispersion.
+Furthermore, estimates of overtone excitation can allow scientists to make estimates of overtone contamination in surface-wave measurements due to both minor and major-arc overtone interference, and use these estimates as a means to improve the quality of measured datasets of fundamental-mode dispersion @hariharan2022controls.

 # Functionality and Implementation